abbidabbers/pokemon/README.md

 The Pokéball image for the logo was made by [Andreuvv](https://commons.wikimedia.org/wiki/File:Pok%C3%A9_Ball_icon.svg).

-Many thanks to the folks at PokeAPI for their amazing work
+Many thanks to the folks at PokéAPI for their amazing work.